atomisthq/docs/docs/quick-starts/buttons.md

 ## Buttons Quick Start

-Buttons are image links that when clicked trigger the execution of an Atomist project Generator or Editor.
+Buttons are image links that when clicked trigger the execution of an Atomist project generator or editor.
 Clicking on existing Atomist Buttons are the easiest way to get started with Atomist, all you do is click a link!